gvp-257/AnalogControlPanel/Readme.md

 `referenceDefault()` is the chip's supply voltage on the AVCC pin.
 It can vary quite a bit, especially on batteries.

 `referenceInternal()` is an internal circuit with a nominal voltage of 1.100 V, plus or minus 10%.
+A bit more stable than batteries.
 See readInternalReference() below to measure it on each chip.

 The ATmega turns off its internal reference when not in use, so after selecting it, wait 70 microseconds for it to stabilise.
 Or do other things taking that long, like reading a real-time clock module over I2C.

-To specify the internal reference's exact voltage after measuring it, use
+To specify the internal reference's exact voltage in your sketches after measuring it, use

-    InternalADC.setInternalReferenceVoltage(1.094); // will be remembered.
+    InternalADC.setInternalReferenceVoltage(1.094); // will be remembered for that sketch.

 The default value is 1.100 (1.1 volts).